From food gurus to holistic health coaches, Kamilah Howard shares four people who motivate her to manage her asthma.

 According to the Asthma and Allergy Foundation of America (AAFA), approximately 25 million Americans have asthma.
 I'm one of them.
 While symptoms and management plans vary from person to person, I'd like to imagine that one thing remains the same: we all want to see the best version of ourselves with the disease.

 Not only does it take time to learn what works for you, but it also takes persistence.
-For me, asthma has been something I manage in several ways: with proper treatment provided by my doctor, a balanced diet, and regular exercise.
-While these methods are common and effective, it helps to have others along with you for the journey – whether that’s friends or family, or simply someone or something that inspires you.
+For me, asthma has been something I manage in several ways: with the proper treatment provided by my doctor, a balanced diet, and regular exercise.
+While these methods are standard and effective, it helps to have others along with you for the journey – whether that's friends or family or simply someone or something that inspires you.

-Over the years I’ve been able to improve my asthma care and I’ve also taken my overall health and wellness to greater heights.
-While doing the very best I can, it often helps to see others living their best, healthiest lives (with or without asthma), or simply striving for more when it comes to overall wellness.
+Over the years, I've improved my asthma care, and I've also taken my overall health and wellness to greater heights.
+While doing the very best I can, it often helps to see others living their best, healthiest lives (with or without asthma) or simply striving for more when it comes to overall wellness.

-These four people I follow inspire me to live my best life with asthma.
+These four people inspire me to live my best life with asthma.

-The film changed my perspective on food and where it comes from.
-After that, I sought out some of the documentaries Pollan produced and bought many of his books.
+The film changed my perspective on food and where it's sourced.
+After that, I sought out Pollan's documentaries and bought many of his books.

-“Eat food, not too much, mostly plants” is advice he gave in his book “Food Rules: An Eater’s Manual.”
-It has become one of the pillars of how I approach and consume food.
-It’s helped me navigate the grocery store and even dinner outings.
+"Eat food, not too much, mostly plants" is the advice he gave in his book "Food Rules: An Eater's Manual."
+It has become one of the pillars of approaching and consuming food.
+It's helped me navigate the grocery store and even dinner outings.